FIWARE-TMForum/bae-integration-tests/README.md

    1. Alternatively, it might be possible to use the .sql dumps.
 This should create and initialice the database.
 However, glassfish deployment is still needed so Im testing this possibility
+2. Fill up the following fields:
+   1. At charging_backend container. *ADMIN_EMAIL=<yourEmail@here.com>*
+   2. At webdriverio container, under volumes.
+Uncomment the label and fill up the *<PATH/TO/YOUR/WEBDRIVERIO/DIR>*
-2. Uncomment everything that was previously uncommented.
+3. Uncomment everything that was previously uncommented.
 If everything is properly set, then execute `docker-compose run --rm webdriverio wdio` and all should be run smoothly.
 Give it a few minutes to initialice everything, deploy wars, etc.
-3.  **Important!** The tests might fail because the system is not completely functional yet.
+4.  **Important!** The tests might fail because the system is not completely functional yet.
    1. To check if everything went fine, do `docker ps -a`.
 This will show you the currently running containers.
 Find the logic_proxy one, copy the